Minirogue/HoloCanon/README.md

 * The `ID`, `title`, `type`, `released`, and `publisher` columns are all mandatory
   * `ID` should increase sequentially by 1 for each new entry
   * `title` should match the title of the book, movie, etc. For comic books, this should include the issue number with enough leading 0's to ensure proper sequential sorting.
   * `type` should match one of the existing types exactly, or it may not parse correctly in the code.
-To add a new type, `MediaType` in `MediaEnums.kt` needs to be updated.
+To add a new type, `MediaType` in `Company.kt` needs to be updated.
   * `released` is the original release date, formatted `M/D/YYYY`
   * `publisher` should match one of the existing publishers exactly.
-To add a new company, `Company` in `MediaEnums.kt` needs to be updated.
+To add a new company, `Company` in `Company.kt` needs to be updated.
 * The `image`, `timeline`, `description`, `series`, and `number` columns are optional
   * `image` should be added, just follow the same pattern as the other images.
 I host the images on my `github.io` page: `https://minirogue.github.io` and can add the images after the database is updated.
   * `timeline` roughly corresponds to the year in relation to the Battle of Yavin.
 Try not to let two distinct pieces of media share an exact timeline value.
 The decimal values exist to ensure a deterministic sorting for the timeline.